 North America has many scorpion species, especially in the southern states.
 While many are harmless, all scorpions have venom that they inject with a specialized stinger in their tails.
 They also have pinchers that can be quite painful.

 Cats like to play with small creatures, including scorpions.
 So, what should you do if your cat encounters a scorpion and gets stung?
+In short – you should call your veterinarian.

 Are Scorpion Stings Fatal to Cats?

 All scorpions have venom, but most don’t pose a serious threat to humans or pets.
-The Arizona bark scorpion and the Stripped bark scorpion are the most venomous in the United States, and may encounter pets in homes, garages, and yards.
+The Arizona bark scorpion and the striped bark scorpion are the most venomous in the United States, and may encounter pets in homes, garages, and yards.

 There’s a prevailing myth that cats are immune to scorpion stings.
 But cats may also hide once they’re stung, so humans don’t know about it.
 Also, most scorpion stings are painful but harmless to cats.